n132/ARVO-Meta/README.md

 This repository contains metadata and usage instructions for the ARVO vulnerability dataset described in our paper [ARVO: Atlas of Reproducible Vulnerabilities for Open Source Software](https://arxiv.org/abs/2408.02153).

 The code to generate the ARVO dataset is public on [ARVO][8].
-The generated dataset and related metadata are updated in this repository.
-Each report file represents one found vulnerability on OSS-Fuzz.
+The generated dataset and related metadata are updated in releases. arvo.db is a SQLite3 database containing the corresponding static data for the docker-images.

 # TL;DR